 o.
 Free access to and from the sea by land-locked countries within the framework of the above principles.

-CERDS provides that nations have the right to choose their economic, political and cultural systems without influence or threats from outside.
-CERDS also grants the right for nations to exercise permanent sovereignty over their natural resources, regulate international investment, regulate transnational corporations, limit the ability of transnational corporations to influence national governments, to nationalize resources with compensation, for states to engage in international trade and set regulations around that trade, and to direct the future development of their economies.
+CERDS provides that nations have the right to choose their economic, political, and cultural systems without influence or threats from outside.
+CERDS also grants the right for nations to exercise permanent sovereignty over their natural resources, regulate international investment, regulate transnational corporations, limit the ability of transnational corporations to influence national governments, nationalize resources with compensation, for states to engage in international trade, and set regulations around that trade, and to direct the future development of their economies.

-CERDS is “soft law”, and does not have binding legal effect.
-However, it has significant influence over how nations view their ability to operate and how disputes are resolved.
+CERDS is a “soft law” and has no binding legal effect.
+However, it significantly influences how nations view their ability to operate and how disputes are resolved.

 Sustainability and Development of Natural Resources

-In addition to the passage of CERDS in 1974, The United Nations Conference on the Human Environment in 1972 published the Stockholm Declaration (1972).
-The Stockholm Declaration called on the conservation of natural resources, particularly flora and fauna, and the need to manage and preserve the Earth’s renewable resources.
-The 1972 Stockholm Declaration was the first UN declaration to move to limit the free use of natural resources by state actors. other treaties and agreements addressing these issues at the same time included:
+In addition to the passage of CERDS in 1974, The United Nations Conference on the Human Environment 1972 published the Stockholm Declaration (1972).
+The Stockholm Declaration called on conserving natural resources, mainly flora and fauna, and managing and preserving the Earth’s renewable resources.
+The 1972 Stockholm Declaration was the first UN declaration to limit state actors’ free use of natural resources.
+Other treaties and agreements addressing these issues at the same time included:

 • the 1973 Convention on International Trade in Endangered Species of Wild Fauna and Flora